ElfFriend-DnD/foundryvtt-gmScreen/README.md

 - ~~Allow user to configure the row/column layout~~
 - ~~Drag and Drop Support~~
 - Allow user to span a cell across multiple cells
+- Allow users to select which Sheet they wish to use to display Actors/Items in the screen with.
+Use this setting to render the given entity type within the grid.

 ## Installation